CSCMe/EuropaWarAnalyzer/README.md

 The UI design was made by TKasekamp for the VickyWarAnalyzer and with Java 7 it looked fine.
 With Java 8 it doesn't.
 Thanks, Oracle.
 Due to this, some words will be hidden and some tables will have empty columns.

-TKasekamp said: The internal architecture is horrible and should be rebuilt from the ground up.
-Also, most comments are now outdated.
+TKasekamp: "The internal architecture is horrible and should be rebuilt from the ground up.
+Also, most comments are now outdated."

-I tried to clean some stuff up, but probably only made it slighty worse/better.
+I tried to clean some stuff up, but probably only made it worse :D

 ## About
 This project was TKasekamp first big Java project.
-He started working on it in April 2013 and released it in the Paradox forums.
-Then he forgot (or avoided) this project because he the code was so horrible.
-But around 1500 people downloaded it from the Paradox forums, so that was nice.
+He started working on it in April 2013 and released it in the Paradox forums where ~ 1500 people downloaded it!

-The save game is read in by a hand-made parser.
-Suprisingly, it works.

 In April 2015 he finally got around to making it work with Java 8.
 He replaced the mostly static variables with object-oriented programming.

-He also replaced the Ant build with Maven.
+The save game is read in by a hand-made parser.
+It works.

 Thanks to his work I was able to adapt the Analyzer for EU4.
-He laid down the framework and a lot of the code remains unchanged.
+He did a lot of the work, and a lot of the code remains unchanged.